 My practice looks at the contrast between the slow, considered process of painting against the sensory overload of daily life, and how contemporary painting deals with those polarities.
 The work relates to the body, the physical world, the transient nature of city living, the virtual, and the relationship we have with the spaces we inhabit.

 The compositions are developed using collage, with a visual language of simple shape and line.
-Geometric elements are tested in variations before the composition is intuitively set.
+Geometric elements are tested in variations before the composition is intuitively set in a dialogue with spontaneous, painterly brushstrokes.

-My choice of supports reflects the solidity of materials and the objecthood of paintings.
+My choice of materials and diminutive size of the supports reflects the solidity and objecthood of paintings.
 The surfaces are dense and weighty; heavy plywood, panel, and sandpaper.
-These materials are selected for their textual qualities and their ability to withstand multiple layers of paint.
+These are selected for their textual qualities and their ability to withstand multiple layers of paint.
 The handling of paint and the interaction between the medium and the raw surface upon which it is applied remains a primary consideration in my practice.